 |% of Male/% of Female Students||41/59|

 |% of Students Who Graduate in Four Years||N/A|

 |% Of Alumni Who Give $$$ to School||16|

 Address:711 Wiley Ave., Marshall, TX 75670

 Points of Distinction

 - Popular business degree has an entrepreneurial focus.

 - First accredited black college west of the Mississippi River.

-- Formed and manages the nation’s first Speech and Debate League for Historically Black Colleges and Universities.
+- Formed the nation’s first Speech and Debate League for Historically Black Colleges and Universities.